taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 If you're interested, you can read more about the configuration options available for the Plug.Static plug [here](https://hexdocs.pm/plug/Plug.Static.html).

-As of version 1.6, phoenix uses esbuild to prepare assets that need to be preprocessed and extract them to the `priv/static/assets` directory.
-This file migration happens during development mode using a phoenix watcher and in production by running a deploy script.
+As of version 1.6, Phoenix uses Esbuild to prepare assets that need to be preprocessed and extract them to the `priv/static/assets` directory.
+This file migration happens during development mode using a watcher and in production by running a deploy script.

-Instead of esbuild, we will be using webpack to prepare our assets and migrate the processed assets to the `priv/static/assets` directory.
+Instead of Esbuild, we will be using Webpack to prepare our assets and migrate the processed assets to the `priv/static/assets` directory.

 Now with that in mind, let's move on and finally start building our frontend portion of the application.